E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 Plugins and extensions are necessary to enhance your website’s reach.
 They allow you access to multiple tools and features on the internet.

-But not all plugins are safe to install.
-These days due to rising cybercrimes, you must be aware of what you’re installing or adding.
+However, not all plugins are safe to install.
+These days, due to rising cybercrimes, you must be aware of what you’re installing or adding.

 Cybercriminals can engrave malicious codes in the plugins, and when a user installs it, they get access to his site.

 Before installing any plugin, make sure that its source is known.
-Check for its review and ratings across the internet.
+Check for its reviews and ratings across the internet.

 Also, check its performance reports and badges for further inquiry and self-satisfaction.

 As a merchant, you must initiate site auditing from time to time.
-It will help you prevent attacks, fix bugs and technical glitches.
+It will help you prevent attacks and fix bugs and technical glitches.

 If detected early, some security issues can be repelled; otherwise, they may harm the website if they stay for longer periods.